rcrews/docs-website/runtime/7.0.0/howto-storage.md

 #      Provides information about how to use use Kudu as a storage
 #      for Apache Impala.
 ---
-Cloudera Runtime provides different types of storage components that you can use depending on your data requirements.
-Apache HBase is a NoSQL database that provides real-time read/write access to those large datasets.
-Apache Kudu is a columnar data store that enables fast analytics on rapidly changing data.
 Apache HDFS is a distributed file system for storing large volumes of data.

+#Cloudera Runtime provides different types of storage components that you
+#can use depending on your data requirements.
+Apache HBase is a NoSQL
+#database that provides real-time read/write access to those large
+#datasets.
+Apache Kudu is a columnar data store that enables fast
+#analytics on rapidly changing data.